joelczk/blog/about.md

 **$ cat /joel/Desktop/introduction.md**

 > Hi everyone!
 I am a penultimate student in NUS and currently discovering the field of cybersecurity.
-This blog serves as my personal blog to document my journney in cybersecurity.
+This blog serves as my personal blog to document my journney in cybersecurity, and to pen down some of my thoughts as I go about my journey of discovery in the field of Cybersecurity

-**$ cat /joel/Desktop/milestones.md**
+**$ ls /joel/Desktop/milestones**

 > [+] Participated in Google CTF (Got carried, but it was a new experience for me)\
 > [+] Started final year in school\